gazpachu/joanmira/pages/work/2015-12-01---travelers/index.md

 ![](/work/travelers/images/1.png)

-The journey is basically a chain of complex forms, which are navigated using a timeline and next/previous buttons.
-Some parts of the business logic were a but tricky, which turned out to be challenging to solve from a UX point of view, but after many tests, we got it right, which means more success for our client and a better experience for his customers.
+The journey is a chain of complex forms, which are navigated using a timeline and next/previous buttons.
+Some parts of the business logic were tricky, which turned out to be challenging to solve from a UX point of view, but after many tests, we got it right, which means more success for our client and a better experience for his customers.

 ![](/work/travelers/images/2.jpg)